FikriAbdillah01/MLportfolio/README.md

 * Minimum and maximum value each feature
 * Interval value between feature and label

 These information are important to data scientist to determine what step should they take.
-After that, we explore this data  by showing some graph
+After that, we explore this data  by showing some graph and some statistical method like p-value to test the null hypotesis.
+In this project, we use simple model for regression and classification

 <p align = 'center'> <strong>3.
 Result</strong> </p>